ShmuelRob/starbucks-map/README.md

 -----------------

 - `src/` - Contains the source code for the application
-  - `components/` - React components
+  - `models/` - the models and types for the project
   - `data/` - GeoJSON data for Starbucks stores
   - `utils/` - Utility functions and helpers
+  - `services` - the open layer services
 - `public/` - Static assets
 - `index.html` - The main HTML file
-- `vite.config.ts` - Vite configuration file
 - `tsconfig.json` - TypeScript configuration file

 Dependencies